desm/g-application-jd/README.md

-# Gumroad Prototype
+# Gumroad JD

-_Give a brief summary here_
+Tiny reproduction of a couple of UX flows of gumroad.com.

 ## Requirements

 - Git
 - Docker
 - Docker Compose

+Ruby, Rails, Node.js, and Yarn do not need to be installed locally, as they will be part of the Docker environment.

+### Optional

 - AWS CLI
 - AWS Copilot

-Ruby, Rails, Node.js, and Yarn do not need to be installed locally, as they will be part of the Docker environment.
+## Getting Started

+- Check out repository
+- run `up-sleep` - this builds and pulls all Docker images
+- run `connect` - this opens a shell in the "appserver" container
+- in appserver container, run `yarn install` - this installs node modules
+- in appserver container, run `rails db:prepare` - this sets up the database
+- exit the container
+- run `down` - this stops all containers
+- run `up` - this starts all containers, and starts the Rails server

 ## Shortcut Commands